 Be realistic about the time you can dedicate to research while balancing coursework and other activities.

-Consider whether you prefer a collaborative environment or independent research.
+Consider whether you prefer a collaborative environment or independent research under mentorship.
 Seek out opportunities where you can be mentored by faculty, researchers, or professionals.

-Research participants must adhere to ethical standards, ensuring the integrity, confidentiality, and responsible conduct of research activities.
+Research participants must adhere to ethical standards, ensuring integrity, confidentiality, and responsible conduct of research activities.
+Take this e-learning course to learn more about the Responsible Conduct of Research (RCR).

 Get Started